Resources

 1. Dampness or Moisture

 Water damage can create a damp or moist environment, which can be a sign of water damage.
 If you notice dampness or moisture in your home, it could be a sign of water damage.
-You should investigate the cause of the problem and address it promptly.
+You should investigate the cause of the problem by checking your moisture or water meter and address it promptly.

 Common Causes of Water Damage In Walls